Azure/Azure-Sentinel/Solutions/CarbonBlack/README.md

 ## Overview

 The Carbon Black Cloud is a cloud-native endpoint protection platform (EPP) that provides what you need to secure your endpoints using a single, lightweight agent and an easy-to-use console.

-This solution requires that the Sentinel Carbon Black Data connector is installed to retreive log information.
-This solution includes an additional Carbon Black data connector to enable the enrichment and SOAR features in the playbooks.
-It does not replace the Sentinel Carbon Black connector.

 <a name="deployall">
 ## Manually Deploy Custom Connector + three playbook templates